ga-curriculum/men-stack-embedding-related-data-skyrockit/add-route-middleware/README.md

 Both of these tasks can be accomplished by creating some custom middleware that intercepts requests to our `applications` controller.

-### Creating the folder and middleware
+### Creating the directory and middleware

-Let's begin by creating a middleware folder in the root of our project:
+Let's begin by creating a middleware directory in the root of our project:

 ```bash
 mkdir middleware